Updated June 2025

 Alberta developed a hydrogen road map to enable large-scale production of low-cost and low-carbon intensity hydrogen.
 The Alberta Industrial Heartland region near Edmonton has the advantage of becoming one of the first hydrogen-producing hubs in Canada.
 It has access to plentiful natural gas sites, potential CCUS sites, and an existing hydrogen pipeline.
 Leveraging the existing infrastructure will reduce the upfront production costs of new hydrogen projects.
 Other Alberta advantages include experience and technical capacity in producing, handling, and using hydrogen at the industrial scale, positioning the province as the largest hydrogen producer in Canada today.
 Alberta has the necessary skilled workforce that pioneered the Canadian energy industry and is poised to support the emerging clean hydrogen economy.

-Production in 2023 and Forecast
+Production in 2024 and Base Case Forecast

 Figure S9.1 shows the forecast for hydrogen production in Alberta.